-Appendix I: Example Performance Level Evaluation for the PFDD
+Appendix G: Example Performance Level Evaluation

-Example Workcell description: A PFDD4 moves 100-gram plastic trays from storage racks to an instrument and back to the storage racks.
-Gripper is an electric parallel jaw gripper with maximum 23 N of gripping force for plastic trays and is spring loaded so it will not drop trays if power fails.
-Robot motion is programmed with approach point 50 mm above the instrument tray and final motion into instrument is made at 50 mm/sec.
-Lowest storage rack position is 50 mm above table surface.
+Example Workcell description: A c10 moves 100-gram plastic trays from storage racks to an instrument and back to the storage racks.
+The gripper is an electric parallel jaw gripper with maximum 23 N of gripping force for plastic trays and is spring loaded so it will not drop trays if power fails.
+Robot motion is programmed with approach point 50 mm above the instrument tray and final motion into the instrument is made at 50 mm/sec.
+Lowest storage rack position is 50 mm above the table surface.